olekuz/tyk-docs/tyk-docs/content/documentation.md

 {{< badge title="Dashboard" href="/docs/tyk-dashboard-analytics/" >}}
 #### Analytics

-The Tyk Dashboard has a full set of analytics functions and graphs that you can use to segment and view your API traffic and activity
+Learn how to segment and view your API traffic and activity
 {{< /badge >}}

 {{< badge title="New in v3.0" href="/docs/graphql/" >}}
 #### GraphQL

 Tyk supports GraphQL natively.
-This means Tyk doesn’t have to use any external service or process for any GraphQL middleware.
+Proxy to existing service or build it from scratch.
 {{< /badge >}}

 {{< badge title="Integration" href="/asd" >}}
 #### Single Sign On

-SSO gives users the ability to log in to multiple applications without the need to enter their password more than once.
+Log into dashboard and portal with your existing IDP.
 {{< /badge >}}

 {{< /grid >}}